Zeioth/zeioth-hyprland-config/README.md

 ## YOU SHOULD

-Read `hypr.config`.
+Read `hyprland.config`.
 From there is quite easy to understand everything.

 ## COOL TO TWEAK (BUT NOT NECESSARY)